timvy/ansible-common/README.md

 ## Requirements

-* On Ubuntu servers, the python-minimal package must be installed before you can execute this role.
+* On Ubuntu servers, the python-minimal or python3-minimal package must be installed before you can execute this role.
 * On Alpine Linux servers, the Python package must be installed before you can execute this role.